scottchiesa/UKB_RAP_Getting_Started/README.md

 **Note that there are countless programmes and methods for using CLI, these are just the ones I currently use**

-## Prior Knowledge Needed
+## Assumptions

-This tutorial assumes that users have some knowledge of basic Linux commands that can be typed into a terminal such as:
+This tutorial assumes that users have already signed up for UK Biobank, have an approved project, and are registered to use the UKB RAP.
+It also assumes some knowledge of basic Linux commands that can be typed into a terminal such as:

 `pwd` - display present working directory
 `cd` - change directory (~ for home, . for current, .. for one directory up)